-The M&G Savings Plan, The M&G ISA, The M&G Junior ISA
+14.1 The M&G Savings Plan, The M&G ISA, The M&G Junior ISA

-The ACD offers The M&G Savings Plan, designed primarily to facilitate making regular savings by Direct

-Debit to a range of M&G Funds, and The M&G ISA and The M&G Junior ISA, designed to allow UK individuals to save tax efficiently in a range of M&G Funds.
+- 14.1.1 The ACD offers The M&GSavings Plan, designed primarily to facilitate making regular savings by Direct Debit to a range of M&G Funds, and The M&G ISA and The M&G Junior ISA, designed to allow UK individuals to save tax efficiently in a range of M&G Funds.
 This is a summary of the buying and selling process of The M&G Savings Plan, The M&G ISA and The M&G Junior ISA.
-Please see our "Important Information for Investors" document for full information including the Terms & Conditions.

-Shares can be bought as a lump sum investment or monthly by Direct Debit.

-Postal applications may be made on application forms obtained from the ACD.
+Please see our "Important Information for Investors" document for full information including the Terms & Conditions. - 14.1.2 Shares can be bought as a lump sum investment or monthly by Direct Debit. - 14.1.3 Postal applications may be made on application forms obtained from the ACD.
 The address for postal dealing is the same as in Section 13.2.
-Alternatively, lump sum investments can be made under approved circumstances by telephoning M&G's Customer Dealing Line (please see Section 13.2).

-Payment for Shares purchased must accompany the application.

-Requests to sell Shares may be sent in writing to the address in Section 13.2.
+Alternatively, lump sum investments can be made under approved circumstances by telephoning M&G's Customer DealingLine (please see Section 13.2). - 14.1.4 Payment for Shares purchased must accompany the application. - 14.1.5 Requests to sell Shares may be sent in writing to the address in Section 13.2.
 Alternatively, requests to sell Shares can be made under approved circumstances by telephoning M&G's Customer Dealing Line (please see Section 13.2).
 Payment of proceeds will be made no more three business days, after the valuation point following receipt by the ACD of the request to sell, provided we know the proceeds from all subscriptions, including Direct Debits, have cleared.
 We may delay paying the sale proceeds from any uncleared subscriptions, until we are satisfied that we have received all amounts which are due to us.
 Please note that Shares held in The M&G Junior ISA may not be sold without the permission of HMRC.

-For lump sum investments, a contract note giving details of the Shares purchased and the price used will be issued by the end of the business day following the valuation point by reference to which the price is determined, together with, where appropriate, a notice of the applicant's right to cancel.
-A contract note giving details of the Shares sold and the price used will be issued by the end of the business day following the valuation point by reference to which the price is

-Requests to buy and sell Shares received before 12:00noon (UK time) on a Dealing Day will be executed at the price valid on that Dealing Day.
-Requests received after 12:00noon (UK time) will be executed using the price valid on the following Dealing Day.

-Investors' share ownership will be evidenced by an entry in the name of M&G Nominees Limited, 10 Fenchurch Avenue, London EC3M 5AG on the Company's register of shareholders.

-Statements will be issued twice each year.
+- 14.1.6 For lump sum investments, a contract note giving details of the Shares purchased and the price used will be issued by the end of the business day following the valuation point by reference to which the price is determined, together with, where appropriate, a notice of the applicant's right to cancel.
+A contract note giving details of the Shares sold and the price used will be issued by the end of the business day following the valuation point by reference to which the price used will be issued by the end of the business day following the valuation point by reference to which the price is determined. - 14.1.7 Requests to buy and sell Shares received before 12:00noon (UK time) on a Dealing Day will be executed at the price valid on that Dealing Day.
+Requests received after 12:00noon (UK time) will be executed using the price valid on the following Dealing Day. - 14.1.8 Investors' share ownership will be evidenced by an entry in the name of M&G Nominees Limited, 10 Fenchurch Avenue, London EC3M 5AG on the Company's register of shareholders. - 14.1.9 Statements will be issued twice each year.
 A summary of transactions will also be issued at any time on request by the holder.